 - A Bachelor of Biomedical Science at La Trobe University with a WAM score of at least 70, OR

-- Provide evidence of your rural residence for 5 years consecutively or 10 years cumulatively as classified under the Australian Statistical Geographic Standard - Remoteness Area (ASGS-RA) (2016).
-As Remoteness Areas (RA) 2 to 5 since birth and preferably completed Years 11 and 12 at schools in areas classified as RA2 & RA5.
+- Provide evidence of your rural residence for 5 years consecutively or 10 years cumulatively as classified under the Australian Statistical Geographic Standard — Remoteness Area (ASGS-RA) (2016), as Remoteness Areas (RA) 2 to 5 since birth, and preferably completed Years 11 and 12 at schools in areas classified as RA2 to RA5.

-- Pass the rural-specifc Multi Mini Interview, demonstrating a genuine commitment to rural communities and a deep understanding of rural life.
-Applicants must be committed to undertaking their medical education wholly in rural settings and becoming part of rural and regional Australia’s workforce.
+- Pass the rural-specific Multiple Mini Interview, demonstrating a genuine commitment to rural communities and a deep understanding of rural life.
+Applicants must be committed to undertaking their medical education wholly in rural settings and becoming part of rural and regional Australia's workforce.

 All domestic students applying through standard pathways must apply to medicine through the Graduate Entry Medical School Admissions System (GEMSAS).
+For the 2027 intake, GEMSAS applications open in early May 2026 and close on 29 May 2026 at 5pm AEST.
 The consortium manages applications, calculates GPAs, and applies individual school selection rules to:

 - Allocate you to an offer of an interview at the highest preferred medical school for which you are both eligible and ranked within the quota.